 Placing your ancestor’s life events on a timeline does three things:

-- Timelines allow you to put your ancestor in chronological time and place to better understand his/her movements and connections.
+- Timelines allow you to put your ancestor in chronological time and place to better understand his/her movements and connections to people and locations.

 - Timelines reveal gaps in your research where more information about your ancestor is needed.

 - Simply by creating your ancestor’s timeline, you become very familiar with him/her and can possibly anticipate where to find more sources of information.